Limax maximus: Behavior

 Limax maximus is nocturnal, feeding at night.
 It is not very active or prolific.
 When alarmed, or at rest, this slug merely draws its head within the shield, but does not otherwise contract its body.
 When irritated, it is said to expand its shield.

 The homing instinct is strongly developed in this species, which, after its nocturnal rambles or foraging expeditions, usually returns to the particular crevice or chink in which it has established itself.

 Limax maximus is capable of associative learning, specifically classical conditioning, because it is capable of aversion learning and other types of learning.
 It can also detect deficiencies in a nutritionally incomplete diet if the essential amino acid methionine is experimentally removed from its food.

 Ecology

 Habitat

-The slug is almost always found near human habitation — usually in lawns, gardens, cellars or in other damp areas.
+The slug is almost always found near human habitation — usually in lawns, gardens, cellars and in other damp areas.

 This species is not gregarious.
 It frequents gardens, damp and shady hedgerows and woods, hiding during the day beneath stones, under fallen trees, or other obscure and damp places.
 It does however exhibit a decided preference for the vicinity of human habitations, and readily takes up its abode in damp cellars or outbuildings.

 In Ireland, this predilection for human dwellings is not exhibited, and the species is restricted to woods and other similar places.
 It may even be met almost within a high-water mark on the seashore.